 5. Control to Collaboration

-In today’s work environment, not a single person, be it the CEO, holds all the answers.
+In today’s work environment, not a single person, be it the CEO, holds all the answers, which is why executive leadership shifts matter.
 Collaboration drives the ability to innovate and be flexible.
 By relinquishing some of the decision-making authority, a leader unleashes the collective creativity of their team.

 6. Measuring Productivity to Support Well-Being

-Modern leaders must make well-being a priority—not an afterthought.
+Modern leaders must make well-being a priority—not an afterthought—which is central to executive leadership shifts.
 Identifying stress early on could save you from disaster down the line.
 The World Health Organization associates persistent stress with burnout, a severe workplace issue.

-Giving employees the tools to maintain work-life balance, such as flexibility, mental health services, or even their own wellness program, will keep your team from tipping the scale too far towards work.
+Giving employees the tools to maintain work-life balance, such as flexibility, mental health services, or even their own wellness program, will keep your team from tipping the scale too far towards work and highlight leadership changes to prevent team burnout.

 Lead With Clarity, Care, and Trust